Port of Gaza: Maiuma

-In earlier times, the port of Maiuma, or el Mineh (meaning "the harbour"), was located in the area.
+In earlier times, the port of Maiuma, or el Mineh (Arabic for "the harbour"), was located in the area.

 In the late Ottoman era, Pierre Jacotin named the place Majumas on his map from 1799.

 In 1883, the PEF's Survey of Western Palestine (SWP) noted that el Mineh was probably the ancient Maiuma.

 In 2011, eight Roman columns believed to be the remains of a church were swept ashore during a storm.
 In 2013, the Palestinian Naval Police found ancient artifacts that included poles and baked clay.

 Since 1994

 In 2002, Israeli forces attacked the Palestinian Naval Police facilities in the port, after Naval Police commanders were implicated in the Karine A affair, an attempt to secretly bring in 50 tons of weapons by boat into Gaza.

 In 2007, following Hamas' takeover of Gaza, Israel imposed a blockade of the Gaza Strip, including a naval blockade.
 Several attempts to break the Israeli blockade have been made.
 Israel has prevented most ships from docking at the Port of Gaza, but did allow two boats, carrying activists and some supplies, to reach the port in 2008.
 As at 2010, the port was restricted to smaller Palestinian fishing boats.

 In 2010, the port was deepened by Hamas in preparation for the arrival of a blockade-breaking flotilla of larger international ships.

-A breakwater was constructed and lighting was installed.
-Hamas announced plans to develop the port to make it more accessible to fishermen and attract tourists.
+Gaza war

+The port and more than 90% of docked vessels were destroyed by Israel during the Gaza war; the damage included targeted aerial strikes on fishing vessels and maritime artillery impacts.

 Gaza Seaport plans

 Since the 1993 Oslo I Accord, there have been plans to build a much larger seaport in Gaza.
-Due to the continuing Israeli–Palestinian conflict, these plans have not materialized as of 2014.
+Due to the continued Israeli–Palestinian conflict, these plans have not materialized as of 2024.

 In 2005, Israel approved Palestinian plans to rebuild and complete the construction of a port a few miles south of Gaza City, which had begun before the outbreak of the Second Intifada in September 2000.
 The building was destroyed by Israeli forces together with Gaza's existing airport near Rafah following the outbreak of the Second Intifada.

+U.S.-installed floating pier

+In 2024, the United States Army and Navy began constructing a floating pier at the Port of Gaza to bring in food to the people of the Gaza Strip.
+The pier was actually built in next door Israel and moved to Gaza.
+The United States and other countries also built an offshore platform a kilometre away from this pier.
+The aid was moved from the platform to this pier.
+On 20 May, the pier was damaged due to rains and wind.
+In July 2024, the pier was permanently dismantled.